trueos/trueos-docs/trueos-handbook/using.rst

 Here are some solutions to common printing problems:

-- **A test page prints but it is all garbled:** this typically means that you are using the wrong driver.
-If your specific model was not listed, click the
+* **A test page prints but it is all garbled:** this typically means that you are using the wrong driver.
+If your specific model was not listed, click :menuselection:`Adminstration --> Modify Printer` for the printer in the "Printers" tab.
+In the screen shown in :numref:`Figure %s: Viewing the Default Driver <print7a>`, try choosing another driver that is close to your model number.
+If trial and error does not fix the problem, see if there are any suggestions for your model in the
-  "Change" button in the "Driver Details" section of the "Settings" tab of the printer and try choosing another driver model that is close to your model number.
-If trial and error does not fix the problem, see if there are any suggestions for your model in the `Open Printing database <http://www.openprinting.org/printers>`_.
+  `Open Printing database <http://www.openprinting.org/printers>`_.
 A web search for the word "freebsd" followed by the printer model name may also help you to find the correct driver to use.

-- **Nothing happens when you try to print:** in this case, type :command:`tail -f /var/log/cups/error_log` in a console and then print a test page.
+* **Nothing happens when you try to print:** in this case, type :command:`tail -f /var/log/cups/error_log` in a console and then try to print a test page.
 The error messages should appear in the console.
 If the solution is not obvious from the error messages, try a web search for the error message.
-If you are still stuck, post the error, the model of your printer, and your version of TrueOS® as you :ref:`Report a Bug`.
+If you are still stuck, post th e error, the model of your printer, and your version of TrueOS® as you :ref:`Report a Bug`.

 .. index:: scanner
 .. _Scanner: